 I love using old metal cans for this project.
 They don’t even have to be shiny.
 Rusty ones look amazing!
 However, if you don’t have any cans, you can also use glass jars.

-My only caution for you when using glass is to not use very large glass jars.
+My only caution when using glass is to avoid using very large jars.
 I recommend keeping them to pint-size or smaller so that the glass doesn’t break when the hot wax heats up the jar.

 Don’t have any cans available?
 Try making your citronella candles in terracotta pots this summer.